davidgasquez/handbook/content/values.md

 - [Mental models](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.qmy99z6ug) can help us thinking more effectively and is always good to know argument fallacies.
 - Stress test your ideas with experiments and facts.
 - Live Smarter not Harder.
 Don't complain about stuff you can easily fix, automate, or delegate.
 Money can buy time.
 Accomplish more with less.
+- Knowing more about the world makes you enjoy it more.
+[Understanding how music is made increases the pleasure you get from music](https://youtu.be/JbVfcZxfIZo?list=WL).

 ## Mindfulness